Caesars Windsor

-Caesars Windsor in Windsor, Ontario, Canada is one of four casinos in the Detroit–Windsor area and was opened in 1994 on the waterfront of the Detroit River.
+Caesars Windsor (formerly known as Casino Windsor) is a casino hotel located in Windsor, Ontario, Canada.
+It is one of four casino resort hotels in the Detroit–Windsor area and was opened in May 1994 as a temporary casino on the waterfront of the Detroit River.
+The current, permanent resort opened on July 29, 1998.
 Owned by the Government of Ontario (through the Ontario Lottery and Gaming Corporation), it is operated by Caesars Entertainment.
-Both the original Casino Windsor and 2008 expansion were designed by WZMH Architects.
+Both the 1998 Casino Windsor and 2008 expansion were designed by WZMH Architects.

 The casino overlooks the Detroit skyline from the waterfront, and is near the Canadian end of the Detroit-Windsor Tunnel.
 The creation of this casino was a leading factor in the Michigan legislature authorizing the legalization of casino gambling in Detroit in the early 21st century.

 The "Forum" hotel tower stands at 23 stories tall and opened in 1998.
 The "Augustus" tower stands at 27 stories and opened in 2008.
 Caesars Windsor attracts about six million visitors annually, from Ontario, Canada; and Michigan, Ohio, Indiana, Illinois and other states in the Midwestern United States.
 Since 1999, its main competitors are the American MGM Grand Detroit, MotorCity Casino, and Hollywood Casino located across the river in Detroit.